mapbender/mapbender-documentation/en/functions/export/printclient.rst

 .. image:: ../../../figures/print_client_example_groups.png
      :width: 100%

 To use this feature, it is required that groups exist.
-How to create groups and users is described in the Mapbender documentation in the :ref:`quickstart`.
+How to create groups and users is described in the Mapbender documentation in the :ref:`Mapbender Quickstart <quickstart>`.

 The description of the group will be displayed in the field "dynamic_text" (e.g. copyright message).
 The element "dynamic_text" looks for a group description that is given in the first assigned group of the print.
 You can implement the dynamic text independently from the dynamic image.